Pool Chemistry: Complete Water Balance Guide

 | Full panel | Monthly | Always after persistent problems |

 After heavy rain or a pool party, test and adjust the same day.
 After shocking with Cal-Hypo, wait 24 hours before testing to get an accurate reading.
-After non-chlorine shock, 15 minutes is usually sufficient.
+After non-chlorine shock, 15 minutes is sufficient.
 For a 10,000 gallon pool, raising Total Alkalinity by 10 ppm takes 1.5 lbs of baking soda.
 SwimUniversity and Leslie’s both confirm 2-3x weekly testing as the standard during swim season.

 For a full walkthrough of what to test and which test kit works best, see our how to test pool chemistry guide.